 About Export Control

 Export control regulations are federal laws that restrict the export of specific items, information, and software for reasons related to U.S. national security, economic and foreign policy goals.
+The University is committed to complying with all U.S. export control laws in both research and non-research activities.

 Export controls usually arise for one or more of the following reasons: